Add Some Lightness to Your Meals with Citrus Fruit

 “When life hands you lemons…”

 by all means, make and enjoy lemonade, lemon cheesecake, lemon chicken..!

-Tangy, bright and packed with essential vitamins and minerals, citrus is a natural and welcome “pick-me-up” during the winter months.
+Winter meals can feel a bit heavy, yet one thing that can add some lightness is including citrus fruit.
+Tangy, bright, and packed with essential vitamins and minerals, citrus is a natural and welcome “pick-me-up” during the winter months.
 Although there are many varieties from which to choose, some with year-round availability, citrus season is in high gear between January and March.

 Originating in Southeast Asia in about 4000 BC, citrus was brought to the Americas by Spanish explorers.
 Today, the majority of citrus is grown in Brazil, the United States and countries surrounding the Mediterranean.
 It is believed that the many varieties of citrus available today are hybrids of three original types – mandarin, citron, and pummelo (pomelo).

 Most of us are used to automatically removing and discarding the peel of citrus fruit before eating it, but the entire fruit is edible and incredibly healthy.
 Eating the peel, pith and all provides about five times more antioxidant power than the juice alone due to the high level of flavonoids concentrated in the outer layers.
 The pith and peel can taste bitter, so try juicing the entire citrus fruit in your next smoothie for a flavorful antioxidant boost.